The substance of intangibles

 Like any asset, intellectual capital has market value and can be purchased.
 As a result, many mergers and acquisitions are motivated by the absorption of intellectual capital, as this is often the easiest and most direct way to acquire some desired knowledge.

-In many cases, the management team is what maintains the business and its competitive advantages, and it is possible, despite a change in control, to maintain the business model, in addition to taking advantage of synergies that arise from absorption of the company’s structure.
-It can be said that in many merger or acquisition processes, maintaining a management team is a precedent condition to the transaction.
+In many cases, the management team is what maintains the business and its competitive advantages.
+It is possible, despite a change in control, to keep the business model and leverage synergies that arise from integrating the company’s structure.
+It can be said that in many merger or acquisition processes, maintaining a management team is a prerequisite condition for the transaction.

 Sources:

-Trombetta, M. S. Grau de intangibilidade e o desempenho econômicos das empresas no mercado acionário brasileiro.
+Trombetta, M. S. Grau de intangibilidade e o desempenho econômico das empresas no mercado acionário brasileiro.
 Federal University of Rio Grande do Sul.
 Business school.
-Undergradutationconclusion final paper.
+Undergraduate conclusion final paper.
 2009

 Damodaran, A. Dealing with Intangibles: Valuing Brand Names, Flexibility and Patents.
 Stern School of Business.
 2006